Here are some easy tips, which I elaborate on later, to improve your performance at almost anything.

 Aside from practice, sleep is the next most important thing.

-In Anders Ericcson’s famous study of violinists, the top performers slept an average of 8 hours out of every 24, including a 20 to 30 minute mid-afternoon nap some 2 hours a day more than the average American.
+In Anders Ericsson’s famous study of violinists, the top performers slept an average of 8 hours out of every 24, including a 20 to 30 minute mid-afternoon nap, some 2 hours a day more than the average American.

 The top violinists also reported that except for practice itself, sleep was the second most important factor in improving as violinists. (source)